- Opera in two acts

 Act II: Obertochallenges Riccardo to a duel; the younger man pleads in vain that it would be unfair to strike the older man.
 Cuniza again orders Riccardo to marry Leonora, much to her joy – but the two men arrange to fight in the woods.
 In the affray, Riccardo fatally wounds Oberto.
 He is overcome with guilt, and flees the country, leaving all his property to Leonora in restitution.
 Cuniza promises to protect Leonora, but the unfortunate girl goes mad.
 In the original version, she retires to a convent; in some modern productions, she kills herself instead.

-Verdi’s early operas were ambitious, but his ambition outstripped his ability.
-The early works are full of raw talent; they contain much that is vigorous and invigorating, but the orchestration is unsophisticated, the tunes are sometimes trite, and the style can be as emptily bombastic as Wagner’s Rienzi.
-Other mid-ottocento Italian composers too often relied on conventions and formulae; Verdi had more inspiration, but less skill.
-His musical technique at this time was much inferior to Donizetti’s, and far below the average level of the French and German opera composers of the time.
-Yet even his worst operas have something notable: the dreadful Attila (1846), for instance, has a thrilling ensemble, and Giovanna d’Arco (1845) has a rousing cabaletta.
+Verdi’s early operas were ambitious, but his ambition often outstripped his ability.
+The early works are full of raw talent; they contain much that is vigorous and invigorating, but the orchestration is unsophisticated, the tunes are sometimes trite, and the style can be emptily bombastic.
+Other mid-ottocento Italian composers too often relied on conventions and formulae; Verdi had more inspiration, but less experience.
+His musical technique at this time was cruder than Donizetti’s, let alone French and German composers.
+But there are wonderful things in even the weakest works; I Lombardi has a splendid quintet and a tenor aria, Attila (1846) has a thrilling ensemble, Giovanna d’Arco (1845) has a rousing cabaletta, and Il Corsaro (1848) has a rousing tenor aria.
+And many lesser-known works – I due Foscari (1844) or I Masnadieri (1847), for instance – stand up well.

 Julian Budden (author of the three-volume English definitive study of Verdi) sums up the composer’s early style as “blunt” (p.
 32).
 The scoring, he states, is “utilitarian: it serves its purpose, and little more” (p.
 28).
 For Verdi (as for Donizetti and Bellini), the starting point of opera was the voice, and his early scoring shows that he was unable to think of the orchestra except in relation to the voice; not until Rigoletto (1851) does he start to think orchestrally (p.
 31).
 For this reason, orchestral players (especially violinists) dislike performing Verdi; the score is full of short fragments of phrases whose only purpose is to set in relief a certain contour in the singer’s line (p.
 29).
 The composer was sometimes accused of lacking originality; he was mostly content to use the stock procedures of the time in somewhat blunter, more ‘popular’ form (p.
 35).